muhamash/library-api-express-ts-monggose/README.md

   - **At least one** updatable field is required.
 - Same rules apply as `zodBookSchema` for each field.
 - Enforces type and format even in partial updates.
+- Controls the availability based on input copies

 ---